 Rush Hours!!
 It’s half past twelve… It’s time to pack my bags and rush to get the cab.
 A five minute delay would end up waiting for an hour for next cab.
 I boarded the cab and it’s just thirty minutes drive to home.
 The day ended well!

 I start my morning with a visit to my garden.
 Chirping tailor-birds, buzzing bees, fluttering butterflies, gleaming sunshine, fresh air would rejuvenate your mind every day.
+I always had this thought of why is my rain lily is not blooming?

 And today, pathways are ornamented with plenty of little, colorful lilies.
 They are the nature’s weathercock to forecast monsoon rains!!